arizonaCameraLab/ASDP_Render_Module/README.md

 Then run the following: `sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target`
 to prevent the system from suspending or sleeping when inactive.

+**Note:** On Linux, joysticks must be plugged into the USB ports at the top back of the Render Server to be recognized by the system.
+This is also true of the keyboard and mouse.

 On Windows it requires GLEW to be installed.
 Pre-built binaries are available for many systems at https://github.com/nigels-com/glew/releases/tag/glew-2.2.0 and these can be unzipped anywhere on the system and the path to the include and lib directories specified in the CMakeLists.txt file